Devil in a Blue Dress (film)

-Devil in a Blue Dress is a 1995 American neo-noir mystery thriller film written and directed by Carl Franklin, based on Walter Mosley's 1990 novel of the same name and features Denzel Washington, Tom Sizemore, Jennifer Beals, and Don Cheadle.
-Set in 1948, the film follows World War II veteran Ezekiel "Easy" Rawlins who, desperately in need of a job, becomes drawn into a search for a mysterious woman.
+Devil in a Blue Dress is a 1995 American neo-noir film written and directed by Carl Franklin, based on the 1990 novel Devil in a Blue Dress by Walter Mosley.
+The film stars Denzel Washington as a recently unemployed World War II veteran in postwar Los Angeles who accepts an assignment to locate a missing woman and soon becomes embroiled in criminal intrigue and political corruption.
+It also stars Tom Sizemore, Jennifer Beals, Don Cheadle, and Maury Chaykin.

 Devil in a Blue Dress received positive reviews, with many praising Cheadle's performance.

 Plot

 In the Summer of 1948 in Los Angeles, Ezekiel "Easy" Rawlins is laid off from his job at Champion Aircraft and needs money to pay his mortgage.
-Easy's bartender friend Joppy introduces him to DeWitt Albright, a white P.I. looking for a missing white woman, Daphne Monet.
+Easy's bartender friend Joppy introduces him to DeWitt Albright, a white private investigator looking for a missing white woman, Daphne Monet.
 Before meeting, Easy feels a little nervous meeting DeWitt, as it reminds him of someone from his past back in Houston, Mouse, a man who got him to go along with a murder, which Easy denies he was a part of, and car theft.
 Explaining that Monet's disappearance led her wealthy fiancé, Todd Carter, to drop out of the Los Angeles mayoral race, Albright pays Easy to find Daphne, who is known to frequent the juke joints along Central Avenue.

 Easy begins his search at an illegal club where he sees the bouncer, Junior Fornay, eject a white man.
 Learning that his friend Dupree Brouchard's girlfriend, Coretta James, is a confidant of Daphne, Easy spends the night with Coretta, who tells him Daphne is staying with gangster Frank Green.
 Albright arranges a meeting at the Malibu pier, where Easy is accosted by racist white youths before Albright humiliates one of the boys at gunpoint and drives off the others.
 Easy tells Albright about Green and is given another payment to continue the search.

 Returning home, Easy is arrested by LAPD homicide detectives, who reveal that Coretta has been murdered.
 Interrogated and beaten before being released, he is approached by Matthew Terell, the remaining mayoral candidate.
 Terell is with a young boy, supposedly his adopted son, and inquires about Daphne, but Easy divulges nothing.
 After a nightmare about Coretta, he receives a call from Daphne herself.
 They meet at the Ambassador Hotel; Daphne says Coretta called her before she died and confirms she is close with Frank Green.
 Daphne then asks Easy to drive her to meet Richard McGee (the white man ejected from the club), who delivered a letter of hers to the wrong place.
 They arrive to find McGee dead and his house ransacked.
 Easy notices a pack of Mexican cigarettes, the same brand smoked by Junior.
-Traumatized by the grisly scene, Daphne panics and flees in McGee’s car.
+Traumatized by the grisly scene, Daphne panics and flees in McGee's car.